 Treatment should be prearranged for the person with addiction.
 Other arrangements for childcare should also be taken care of to make it easier for the person with addiction to go to treatment and comply.

-A motivational approach is more likely to have impact on the person with addiction.
+A motivational approach is more likely to have an impact on the person with addiction.
 CRAFT (Community Reinforcement Approach and Family Training) supports the individual in confronting an addiction or alcoholism and how to identify ways of motivating treatment.
 The CRAFT model supports safety, communication and life enrichment skills as motivational factors in recovery.

 Seek Professional Help